Daffaaq/Daffaaq/README.md

 - **System Development Operator** at *PT Indoprima Gemilang*
   Oktober 2025 – Present
-  Developing and enhancing Website QA System (Laravel) and HC System (PHP Native) user interfaces for better usability.
-Also creating product name cards that display monthly item quantities, which are generated and printed using PHP native.
+  Developing and enhancing Website QA System (Laravel) user interfaces for better usability.
+HC System (PHP Native) is currently in progress.
+Also developing a QR Code auto-generation system for wire tracking using PHP Native.
 Maintaining and troubleshooting computer hardware and network systems to ensure operational continuity.

 ---